 - 1. The applicant must be a high school graduate or the equivalent. - 2.
 The applicant must have attained the age of 18 years prior to the start of the program. - 3.
 The applicant must have a minimum of 35 hours of college credit.
 Credit hours may be taken at any college or university.
-Regional West's School of Radiologic Technology has established the following as college credit prerequisites prior to entering the program:
+Regional West's School of Radiologic Technology has established the following as prerequisites of college credit prior to entering the program: